 Over the September school holidays, we held out first Yellow Brick Code coding workshop!
-Twenty students, aged from 5-8 joined us on an adventure through the fictional world of Codeland with our friendly code block characters.
+Twenty students, aged from 5-8 joined us on our adventure.
+We travelled through the fictional world of Codeland with our friendly code block characters.
 Using a combination of story telling, games and activities, we introduced students to the fundamental skills that they need to create their own fun video games.
 And, best of all, we all had a great time!

 Today, we thought we’d share some of the highlights of each day.

 On the first day, students were introduced to the four code blocks, Kieran, Christina, Chloe, and Cody, who invited them on an adventure across Codeland to retrieve 9 magic batteries.
 In order to find these batteries, students had to complete various challenges across the 3 days.
 First, students had to travel through the Forest of Bugs, and learn valuable debugging skills.
 Then, they had to brave Mount Persistence, where they learned the importance of not giving up when faced with difficult problems.
 We also learned the importance of responsible computer use, and how to avoid sharing personal information online.
 Then it was time for a game!